utsa-asc/college-dls/docs/02-contributing.md

 ## Roadmap

 The initial design and [reference implementation](/college-dls/college-dls/reference/toc.html) of the DLS was handled by [Simpson Scarborough](https://www.simpsonscarborough.com), we aim to have our initial base set of components completed to the __WIP__ state by the beginning of Spring 2022.
 This also includes the initial set of [Example Pages](/college-dls/components/detail/college-home-page.html).
 These initial components may be in the __WIP__ state until we are able to devote enough time to refactor CSS into SASS, this should not delay the development of our Cascade templates.
-### Initial Timeline (To Be Updated)
+### Timeline (To Be Updated)

 * Spring 2022: Implementation of Simpson Scarborough deliverables
 * Spring 2022: Development of an initial Cascade Prototype Site based on the delivered Reference Pages
-* Spring 2022: College web site implementation for CEID
+* Summer/Fall 2022: College web site implementation for CEID
-* Spring/Summer 2022: College web site implementation for HCAP
+* Fall 2022: College web site implementation for HCAP
+* Fall 2022: College website implementation for COLFA begins (training and site planning)
-* Summer/Fall 2022: College website implementation for COS/COLFA begins
+* Spring 2022: Scheduled College website implementation for COS begins (training and site planning)